Mitsun0bu/Neetcode-CPP-Blind75/README.md

 # Neetcode-CPP-Blind75

-This repository contains C++ solutions for the Blind75 coding challenges from the Neetcode website.
+This repository contains C++ solutions for the Blind75 coding challenges from https://neetcode.io

 ## Repository Structure